I don’t know about where you live, but after COVID Indiana State Parks became crazy busy!

-There is nothing worse than heading out for the day and realizing you have to rush back home midway through your fun.
-So be sure to map out how long it will take you to get to your destination, add in some time for whatever activities you plan to do and make sure you allow yourself the time you need.
+There is nothing worse than heading out for a day of adventure and realizing you have to rush back home midway through your fun.
+So, be sure to map out how long it will take you to get to your destination, add in some time for whatever activities you plan to do, and make sure you allow yourself the time you need.

 We always try to pad our time too as you just never know what you’ll find on the way there or back.

 You might run across a cute little winery and wish you had an extra half an hour to stop and check it out.
 Or a quaint little town perfect for an hour of strolling and window shopping.
 If you’ve given yourself a bit of wiggle room you can take full advantage of these extra finds.